w3c-social/Social-APIs-Brainstorming/README.md

 ### Ideas
 * Generating "activity" posts after manipulating content posts
+* Or attaching all metadata to the 'object' and sending pure objects (that [still look like activities](http://rhiaro.co.uk/2015/05/micropubbing-with)) for publishing and distribution as JSON.

 ### Example of a Micropub request posted as JSON

+** Expansion upon these at [http://rhiaro.co.uk/2015/05/micropubbing-with](http://rhiaro.co.uk/2015/05/micropubbing-with) **

 Creating a post (implied action:create because no URL is given)
 ```json